jpype-project/jpype/doc/userguide.rst

 languages such a Kotlin and Scala.
 As such JPype can be used for any language which used the JVM.

-That said each language has its own special properties that tend to be represented in different ways.
+That said, each language has its own special properties that tend to be represented in different ways.
 If you would like JPype fully to operate on your particular language the following is required.